-There are some huge fights which could be made for either Braekhus or McCaskill with the winner most likely being able to argue that they are P4P number 1 in the world on the women’s boxing scene and with the added feature of the fight taking place in the heart of the Tulsa district it’s bound to pull in the viewers it deserves.
+There are some huge fights that could be made for either Braekhus or McCaskill with the winner most likely being able to argue that they are P4P number 1 in the world on the women’s boxing scene and with the added feature of the fight taking place in the heart of the Tulsa district it’s bound to pull in the viewers it deserves.

 Who wins this fight?
 Who would you like to see the winner fight next?
 Let us know in the comments section.